A. Data protection declaration according to the DSGVO

 IX.
 YouTube Plugin

-Our website uses so-called website plugins from YouTube, which is operated by YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
+Our website uses so-called website plugins from YouTube, which is operated by Google Ireland Limited, located in Ireland.

 When you access a page of our website that contains such a plugin, your browser establishes a direct connection to YouTube's servers.
 This will tell YouTube which of our pages you have visited.